 Insurance Reimbursement Guide

 Clients can get reimbursed for services if their insurance plan includes out-of-network provider benefits.
 Whenever possible, Stonington Psychology will file the claim on your behalf.
+Payment for your session is due at the time of your appointment.

 I am an in-network provider for Anthem Blue Cross Blue Shield.
 This means that I will file the claims for you and your in-network copayment and deductible apply.
 This includes the following plans: BlueCare Health Plan, Century Preferred, Federal Employee Plan FEP, Empire Blue Cross and Blue Shield of New York HMO/POS, MediBlue PPO, Mediblue HMO, Century 90 and BlueCard Traditional, and others including PPO USA.